-Johnny Depp’s Rumored Girlfriend Polina Glen Hides From Paparazzi In Russia Amid News Of Romance
+Johnny Depp’s Rumored Girlfriend, Polina Glen, Hides From Paparazzi In Russia Amid News Of Romance

-Johnny Depp’s reported new girlfriend Polina Glen is allegedly hiding out from paparazzi in Russia reports The Daily Mail.
+Johnny Depp’s reported new girlfriend, Polina Glen, is allegedly hiding out from paparazzi in Russia, reports The Daily Mail.

 The 23-year-old dancer and choreographer was out in St Petersburg on Saturday, when her father Gennady, was said to have shouted “Polya run!” after spotting a journalist near the family’s home.